keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 > **Warning**
 Migration is only required for
 **manually created KeptnApp** resources.
-KeptnApp resources created by
+`KeptnApp` resources created by
-the
+Keptn via the
 [automatic app-discovery](../../guides/auto-app-discovery.md)
 feature do not require modification unless you edited them manually to add pre/post tasks and evaluations.